mlx-graphs/mlx-graphs/README.md

 pip install -e .
 ```

+### Usage
+#### Graph data model
+A graph is defined by a set of (optional) attributes
+  1. `edge_index`: an array of size `[2, num_edges]` which specifies the topology of the graph.
+The i-th column in `edge_index` defines the source and destination nodes of the i-th edge
+  2. `node_features`: an array of size `[num_nodes, num_node_features]` defining the features associated to each node (if any).
+The i-th row contains the features of the i-th node
+  3. `edge_features`:  an array of size `[num_edges, num_edge_features]` defining the features associated to each edge (if any).
+The i-th row contains the features of the i-th edge
+  4. `graph_features`: an array of size `[num_graph_features]` defining the features associated to the graph itself

+We adopt the above convention across the entire library both in terms of shapes of the attributes and the order in which they're provided to functions.

 ### Contributing
 #### Installing test, dev, benchmaks, docs dependencies
 Extra dependencies are specified in the `pyproject.toml`.